 Home staging is the key to selling your home fast.
-But if you’re trying to sell a small home with tiny rooms, taking the time to invest in good home staging can help you maximize your space and attract buyers.
+But if you’re trying to sell a small home with tiny rooms, taking the time to invest in good home staging can help you maximize your space and attract potential buyers.
 Below are 12 ideas to help you stage your small space and get your home sold!

 Focus on Buyers’ Big Questions